Looking for a trusted Removal Company to help moving to Ireland ?

 Moving to Ireland

-Central Moves provides quality assured (BS EN 12522) removals services to all regions in the Republic of Ireland and Northern Ireland.
+Central Moves provides quality assured (BS EN 12522) removals services to all regions of Ireland and Northern Ireland.

 All our staff are fully trained, experienced and dedicated to making the removals process as smooth and stress-free as possible.
 This has led to much of our work coming from recommendations by our growing number of satisfied customers.
 Together with our membership of BAR, AIM and FEDEMAC, this makes us one of the UK’s most recommended removals companies.

 At Central Moves, we understand that every move is different, so our removals services can be customized to suit our customers’ needs.
 Whether we are shipping boxes from UK to Ireland, or conducting a full house move from London to Dublin, we always give our customer’s requirements the highest priority.

 Our commitment to customer satisfaction extends beyond quality of service.
 We also work with other accredited and highly recommended removals companies to reduce the cost of moving from UK to Ireland.
 All regions serviced weekly including but not limited to the following areas, Carlow, Cavan, Clare, Cork, Donegal, Dublin, Galway, Kerry, Kildare, Kilkenny, Laois, Leitrim, Limerick, Longford, Louth, Mayo, Meath, Monaghan, Offaly, Roscommon, Sligo, Tipperary, Waterford, Westmeath, Wexford, Wicklow.

 Moving to The Republic of Ireland in 2017/18